nspyre-org/nspyre/docs/getting_started.rst

 as it attempts to startup, establish connections, and load the hardware specified in your configuration file.
 If the instrument server has successfully started and loaded all specified devices, then at a minimum you will see the above information.
-Notice that there is a new prompt `inserv >` - this is the instrument server command line and can be very useful for quickly reloading devices and debugging.
+Notice that there is a new prompt `inserv >` - this is the instrument server command line and can be very useful for quickly reloading devices, debugging, and checking the state of the system.
 To see all the available commands simply type help:

 .. code-block:: console